National Geographic Sea Bird Cabins

-All cabins include closets with hanging space and shelves, under-bed storage space (15-inch clearance), reading lights for each bed and one or two picture windows.
-Additional storage space can be found in either night stands or sliding drawers under one or two beds and on the many hooks that line the walls.
+Divided into three categories, all cabins include closets with hanging space and shelves, under-bed storage space (15-inch clearance), reading lights for each bed and one or two picture windows.
+Additional storage space can be found in either nightstands or sliding drawers under one or both beds and on the many hooks that line the walls.
 Cabins also come with individual controls for adjusting the temperature and volume of the public address system.
-Turn it down if you don't want the 7 a.m. wakeup call from the expedition leader each morning.
+Turn it down if you don't want the 7 a.m. wake-up call from the expedition leader each morning.

 You might be dismayed when you first see your cabin's bathroom.
-All categories have small bathrooms with translucent doors.
-The bathrooms contain combo toilet-shower spaces.
+All categories have small bathrooms that share immediate space with the shower.
 You can draw curtains across the door and in front of the toilet, so you can shower in some sort of privacy and not drench your towel or the toilet paper.
 In Category 1 cabins, the sink is also in the "head"; category 2 and 3 cabins have sinks/vanities with mirrors outside in the main cabin areas.
 While shower pressure isn't great, the water heats up quickly, and as long as you're not very tall or very wide, you'll be able to clean yourself without incident.
-Wall-mounted dispensers contain conditioning shampoo, body lotion and hand soap.
-"Expedition Essential Kits" consist of SPF lip balm, soap and a loofah sponge in a mesh bag.
+Lather-brand bamboo lemongrass body wash and mint-thyme shampoo are available inside of the shower.
+Wall-mounted dispensers near the sink contain lavender-lime moisturizer and bamboo hand soap.
+"Expedition Essential Kits" are provided for each person and consist of SPF lip balm, a small bottle of conditioner, stain-removing wipes and a loofah sponge in a mesh bag.

 While the cabins themselves are simple, the bedding is designed for comfort.
-Pillowtop mattresses, 310-thread-count sheets and hypo-allergenic, micro-fiber fill pillows (down pillows might be available from the hotel manager) ensure a comfy rest -- that is, if the drone of your heating/air-conditioning unit, late-night lock traverses and occasional choppy waters don't keep you awake.
+Pillow top mattresses, 310-thread-count sheets and hypo-allergenic, microfiber fill pillows (down pillows might be available from the hotel manager) ensure a comfy rest -- that is, if the drone of your heating/air conditioning unit, late-night lock traverses, anchor pulls and occasional choppy waters don't keep you awake.
 Duvets and extra blankets will keep you warm on chilly nights.

 Cabins are decorated with nature photography.
 (Ours had a picture of a seal on a beach and two monkeys at night.)
 National Geographic atlases and magazines are tucked into a wall rack for in-cabin perusal.
-If you forgot to bring your own reusable water bottle, steel water bottles are provided for trip-use only.
-(They're not to be taken home as souvenirs.)
+If you forgot to bring your own reusable water bottle, steel water bottles are provided as well.

 Be alert that cabin and bathroom doors have slight lips you need to step over -- they're definitely tripping hazards, especially in the middle of the night.

-Cabins have one or two 110V outlets; ours was by the bathroom sink.
-Hair dryers are typically located by the sink.
+Cabins have quite a few 110V outlets; check by the bathroom sink and above the nightstands.
+Hair dryers are located in a cabinet by the sink.